 See Chapter 12.5.4 Failure to Respond to Notification of Requirement for Annual Reexamination and Chapter 10.2.2 Annual HQS Inspections for more information on FH policy when appointments are missed.

-15.9 INFORMAL HEARINGS [24 CFR 982.555] This information is covered Informal Reviews and Hearings chapter
+15.9 INFORMAL HEARINGS [24 CFR 982.555]

+This information is covered in Informal Reviews and Hearing chapter.

+Housing Authority of the City of Fresno